 Below is a fairly simple example involving three branches, where some changes have been merged from the third branch (yellow) into the original branch (cyan) and the second branch (magenta).
 Finally, there is a merge between the magenta and cyan branches.

 For this last merge, there are a number of possible merge ancestors.
 If

 we ignore the yellow branch, the latest common ancestor is the initial

 branch point.
-This would result in merging the changes in patch-1,
+This would result in merging the changes in

-patch-2, patch-3 and patch-4 from the second branch into the
+patch-4 from the second branch into the

 patch-5 tree on the original branch.
 However, this is likely to result